 What Coins Use Cuckoo Cycle?

 There are a few projects that are implementing Tromp’s Cuckoo Cycle mining algorithm.
 MimbleWimble, the privacy preserving Blockchain protocol also makes use of Cuckoo Cycle.
-Aeternity (13), the unicorn Blockchain project based in Liechtenstein is using Cuckoo Cycle, and the hot privacy coins Grim and Beam (14), are implementing the MimbleWimble protocol and therefore also implementing Cuckoo Cycle.
+Aeternity (13), the unicorn Blockchain project based in Liechtenstein is using Cuckoo Cycle, and the hot privacy coins MWC and Grin (14) are implementing the Cuckoo Cycle.

 There is even a research proposal named cuckoo-http (15) that is experimenting with Cuckoo Cycle to limit denial-of-service attacks against web servers.
 (16)